mworion/MountWizzard4/README.rst

 application, it should run in all environments which support python3.7 including Qt as a Gui framework.

-For full operation MW4 needs actually running INDI Server(s), connected to your devices.
+For full operation MW4 needs actually running INDI Server(s) (see: https://indilib.org) connected to your devices.
+MW4 will support ASCOM Alpaca (see: https://ascom-standards.org/Developer/Alpaca.htm) in the next step as well.
 In addition an online connection is used for some services which are helpful, but not necessary.
-MW4 will support ASCOM Alpaca in the next step as well.

 It is recommended to use mount firmware 2.16 or later as some of the functions don't work with older firmware versions.